-Now rub it allover the outside of your bird.
+- In a small bowl combine the ingredients and rub it allover the outside of your bird.

-When placing in the roasting pan you can put your chicken breast up or down, I prefer down because it makes for a more tender and moist breast meat which is our favorite part.
+- When placing in the roasting pan you can put your chicken breast up or down, I prefer down because it makes for a more tender and moist breast meat which is our favorite part.

-Place chicken in roasting pan and place in oven preheated to 350°.
+- Place chicken in roasting pan and place in oven preheated to 350°.

-Roast for 20 minutes for each pound plus 15 extra minutes.
+- Roast for 20 minutes for each pound plus 15 extra minutes.
 For example mine was just shy of 4 lbs.
 So I left it in for 1 hour and 35 minutes.

-To assure your chicken is done place a meat thermometer into inner thigh – poultry should be at 165° F when it is done.
+- To assure your chicken is done place a meat thermometer into inner thigh – poultry should be at 165° F when it is done.
 Try not to let it get over this because when you remove chicken form oven it will continue to cook a little, and you don’t want it dried out.

-Let your chicken rest for 10-15 minutes before carving.
+- Let your chicken rest for 10-15 minutes before carving.